1/3 no Junjō na Kanjō: Other cover versions

 In 2010, "1/3 no Junjō na Kanjō" was covered by Mikuni Shimokawa for her album Replay!
 Shimokawa Mikuni Seishun Anison Cover III.
 Heavy metal musician Eizo Sakamoto covered it for his Super Anime Song Legend of the 1990s album in October.
 That same month it was covered by both Jani Lane and Acid Black Cherry for the tribute album Siam Shade Tribute, the former being an English-language version.

 In 2011, it was covered by Nogod on the compilation Crush! -90's V-Rock Best Hit Cover Songs-, which was released on January 26 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
 Pop trio Buono! covered it for their album Partenza in August 2011.
 A cover by Venus appears in the November 2011 rhythm video game Reflec Beat Limelight.

 In 2012, the song was covered by both Mr. Big singer Eric Martin and Megamasso singer Inzargi for their respective cover albums.
 It was also covered that year by Fest Vainqueur for the compilation album Counteraction - V-Rock covered Visual Anime songs Compilation-, which was released on May 23, 2012, and features covers of songs by visual kei bands that were used in anime.

 Japanese American singer Kylee recorded an English-language version for her 2013 Japan-only Crazy for You EP.
-Fantôme Iris, a fictional visual kei band from multimedia franchise Argonavis from BanG Dream!, covered the song in 2021.
+"1/3 no Junjō na Kanjō" was covered by Animetal the Second in 2016 for their second album Blizzard of Animetal the Second.
+In 2021, fictional visual kei band Fantôme Iris covered the song for the video game Argonavis from BanG Dream AAside.